arthi2900/app1/docs/prd.md

 #### 6.2.3 Question Bank Management
 - Teacher can create and manage questions for their assigned subjects
-- Question types: MCQ, True/False, Short Answer\n- Question fields:
+- Question types: MCQ, True/False, Short Answer\n- **Updated Question Form Fields**:
+  - **Add Class** (new field): Dropdown list displaying only the classes assigned to the teacher
+  - **Add Subject** (modified field): Dropdown list displaying only the subjects for the classes assigned to the teacher (filtered based on selected class)
-  - Question Text
+  - Question Text\n  - Marks
-  - Subject (from assigned subjects)
-  - Class (from assigned classes)
-  - Marks\n  - Difficulty Level
+  - Difficulty Level
   - Correct Answer (for MCQ and True/False)
+- **Field Dependencies**:
+  - When teacher selects a class from'Add Class' dropdown, the 'Add Subject' dropdown automatically filters and displays only subjects assigned to that specific class
-- View and edit existing questions
+  - Both dropdowns are populated based on teacher's assignments (teacher-subject-class-section mapping)\n- View and edit existing questions
 - Questions are automatically linked to teacher's school

 #### 6.2.4 Question Paper Creation